Nieuwmarkt metro station: Services

 The station is served by metro lines 51, 53 and 54.
-North-bound, all three lines use the same track and end at Amsterdam Centraal.
-South-bound, M53 ends at Gaasperplas, while M54 ends at Gein.
-M51 used to serve the Amstelveen suburb by heading south after Amsterdam Zuid station and end at Westwijk.
-The section after Zuid was closed in 2019 and replaced by a tramline.
-M51 now continues west-bound after Zuid and ends at Isolatorweg.
-There are no connections available at the station.
+North-bound, all three lines share the same route and terminate at Amsterdam Centraal.
+South-bound, M51 ends at Isolatorweg, M53 ends at Gaasperplas, and M54 ends at Gein.
+As of 2026, all lines run 6 trains per hour everyday, with the exception of the early morning and late evening when service is reduced to 4 trains per hour.
+There are no connections to other forms of transport available at the station.